pyrevitlabs/pyRevit/pyRevitBlogPost.md

 ![MRead](http://eirannejad.github.io/pyRevit/images/mread.png)
 ![OtherMemory](http://eirannejad.github.io/pyRevit/images/othermemory.png)

-###Copy and Convert Legend Views:
+### Copy and Convert Legend Views

-These are a set of scripts that help you copy Legend Views to all other project open within a Revit session.
+This set of scripts help you copy Legend Views to all other project open within a Revit session.
 You can copy the Legends as Legend views or as Drafting views.

 ![CopyLegends](http://eirannejad.github.io/pyRevit/images/copylegends.png)

-Also there are two more scripts that duplicate and convert Legend views to Drafting views and vice versa withing the same project.
+Two more scripts duplicate and convert Legend views to Drafting views and vice versa withing the same project.

 ![DuplicateLegends](http://eirannejad.github.io/pyRevit/images/convertlegends.png)

-###Matching Element Graphic Overrides:
+### Matching Element Graphic Overrides

 This one is pretty obvious.
 Run the script, select your source object to pick up the style, and then one by one, select the destination objects to apply the graphic overrides.
 You can also navigate to other views and apply to objects within that view.

 ![MatchGraphicOverrides](http://eirannejad.github.io/pyRevit/images/matchgraphicoverrides.png)

-There are a lot more scripts in this library and most of them are really useful in a production environment.
+pyRevit provides many other powerful scripts, and most of them are really useful in a production environment.

 ![AnalsisAndModifyPallete](http://eirannejad.github.io/pyRevit/images/analysisandmodifypallete.png)
 ![ProjectPallete](http://eirannejad.github.io/pyRevit/images/projectpallete.png)